 By extension, when changing jobs or job levels, you should be thoroughly aware of who are, what you want and what your capabilities and potentials are.
 It might prevent future disasters, disappointments and unhappiness.

 Unfortunately society and the corporate world will have to live with a huge number of incompetent bosses.
 Some studies tell that only 10% of the managers live up to what is perceived to be a good leader.
-The rest is not necessarily bad, but will have some serious flaws in their leadership.
+The rest is not necessarily bad but will have some serious flaws in their leadership.

-We have learned above that over confidence attributes greatly to the number of the wrong people in the wrong place.
+We have learned above that overconfidence attributes greatly to the number of the wrong people in the wrong place.
 You also saw that some purely corporate principles, probably not well thought of, contribute to the misery.

-Companies should better watch and monitor their management, especially on the point of self confidence and not mix this one with competency.
+Companies should better watch and monitor their management, especially on the point of self-confidence and not mix this one with competency.
 Potential managers should better look at themselves as to what they can mean for a company in a particular position.
-Self reflection is of the utmost importance.
+Self-reflection is of the utmost importance.

 Conclusion + my no. 1 recommendation

 So, what does this all mean for you and me?
-Very simple: as soon as you enter a company, institution or any entity with a hierarchy, chances are sky high that you will meet with an incompetent or even bad boss at one point or another in your career.
+Very simple: as soon as you enter a company, institution or any entity with a hierarchy, chances are sky-high that you will meet with an incompetent or even bad boss at one point or another in your career.
 I will do one better: chances are you will have this repeatedly!

 In the light of all this everybody with a job should, at the same time, be preparing an escape route in case of future disasters.
-Their are ways to do this with the help of the internet.
+There are ways to do this with the help of the internet.
 My advice to you is to start making money on the side by working from home.
 Becoming your own boss so to speak.
 Affiliate marketing would be the way, as I have been doing since 2014.

 Change your life forever!

-You will need a scam free program with enough training and continuous support to become successful with your own website.
+You will need a scam-free program with enough training and continuous support to become successful with your own website.
 The program I will be suggesting, probably the world’s best and established in 2005, gives everyone the possibility to do so.

-I have written a full review of this unique and life changing opportunity, which you can access by clicking here.
+I have written a full review of this unique and life-changing opportunity, which you can access by clicking here.
 This review also contains a link, with which you can become a member and have the first week for FREE.
 No commitments!
 Dare to join and experience the strength of this community.